retypeapp/retype/guides/themes.md

 ### 4. Use Semantic variables where possible

-Instead of hardcoding colors everywhere, use the built-in semantic variables.
+Instead of hardcoding colors everywhere, use the built-in semantic [[theme variables]].
 It keeps your theme consistent and easier to maintain.

 ```yml
 theme: